Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Unstoppable_Applications_slides.md

 Social systems and norms can help _cover up_ weaknesses in protocols.

-> Public monitor to shame OFAC censors:<br> > https://www.mevwatch.info/
+> Public monitor to shame OFAC censors:<br/> > https://www.mevwatch.info/

 Notes:

 - Pressure from peers through breaking norms, perhaps even lossing of authority in consensus due to this.
   Peer reputation in computer networks, and here also in human ones.
 - Sometimes social pressures are healthy for the system, sometimes toxic depending on point of view and who benefits!
-- In monero "run your own node" culture helps keep it decentralized.<br>
+- In monero "run your own node" culture helps keep it decentralized.<br/>
   Bitcoin big block wars show social pressures help decide the canonical forks.
 - Normalizing MEV for the profit of middlemen, providing extraction services in the worst case.